-Raymond has been involved in the political scene in Scotland, Westminster and Europe for well over 20 years having formerly been Minister for Education, Housing, Fisheries and Sport at the Scottish Office, and before that served as Parliamentary Private Secretary at the Northern Ireland Office.
-He was MP for Aberdeen South, for 5 years between 1992 and 1997, and more recently Chairman, Scottish Conservative and Unionist Party.
+Raymond has been involved in the political scene in Scotland, Westminster and Europe for well over 30 years having formerly been Minister for Education, Housing, Fisheries and Sport at the Scottish Office, and before that served as Parliamentary Private Secretary at the Northern Ireland Office.
+He was MP for Aberdeen South, for 5 years between 1992 and 1997, and Chairman, Scottish Conservative and Unionist Party.
 Raymond is a Founding Partner of Halogen Communications, founded in 2002.
 Since its formation, Halogen has gone on to become one of the premier public affairs and public relations companies in Scotland.

-He is a highly skilled political strategist and public speaker and has vast experience in conference planning and event management having organised numerous national events in Scotland.
-Raymond is an excellent communicator and has a vast breadth of knowledge relating to crisis management, firefighting and strategic advice.
+Raymond is a highly skilled political strategist having advised some of the UK’s biggest companies and organisations on matters relating to Scotland.
+He is an excellent communicator and has a vast breadth of knowledge relating to crisis management and strategic advice.
 He is also an experienced media operator with regular appearances on political discussion programmes and news interviews.

 Donald leads on Halogen’s media training activities and comes with an excellent pedigree having trained many top executives and professionals on how to conduct themselves during encounters with the media.
 Donald provides the full range of skills for someone preparing to face the media for the first time, as well as providing further tuition for the more experienced on how further to improve performance.